The realization space of an unstable coalgebra: Cosimplicial spaces

-(if $n \neq 2$, otherwise modify accordingly) where the first is an isomorphism of unstable coalgebras and the others are isomorphisms of $C$-comodules. \item[(b)] as above. \end{itemize} \end{enumerate} The equivalence is an easy consequence of the spiral exact sequence once one recalls the following facts: In Subsection~\ref{subsec:unstable-alg-equals-H-alg} it is explained that an \mc{H}-algebra is the same as an unstable algebra and that the $\pi_0$-module structure translates to the usual $\pi_0H^*(X^\bu)$-action on $\pi_sH^*(X^\bu)$.
-Secondly, since we work over a field $\F$ the setting dualizes nicely to unstable coalgebras and comodules. \end{remark}
+\emph{(}if $n \neq 2$, otherwise modify accordingly\emph{)} where the first is an isomorphism of unstable coalgebras and the others are isomorphisms of $C$-comodules. \item[(b)] as above. \end{itemize} \end{enumerate} \end{lemma} \begin{proof} The equivalence of the two statements is an easy consequence of the spiral exact sequence once one recalls the following facts.
+First, in Appendix~\ref{appsec:H-alg}, it is explained that an \Hun-algebra can be identified with an unstable algebra.
+Moreover, the $\pi_0$-module structure translates into the usual $\pi_0H^*(X^\bu)$-action on $\pi_sH^*(X^\bu)$.
+Secondly, since we work over a field $\F$ the setting dualizes nicely to unstable coalgebras and comodules. \end{proof}

-We will make use of the following key observation:
+We will often make use of the following key observation.